Frequently asked questions for all things ballroom dance

 Above all, don't forget to wear your smile - this is a fun and down-to-earth environment geared toward the simple goal of teaching you how to dance and to share our passion with you!
 If you should have any questions about attire or etiquette, your dance instructor will be happy to answer your questions.

-You got it - ballroom dance may have the widest variety of any of the dance genres, so we totally understand the confusion.
+Ballroom dance may have the widest variety of any of the dance genres, so we totally understand the confusion.
 So we're going to break down the basics for you and give you a resource to learn a little about every dance there is.

 STYLES: International Standard and American Smooth are near equivalents with both divisions comprised of dances that travel the whole dance floor.
 The difference lies in dancers not separating at all in International style and whereas American style allows for the dancers to separate and perform additional moves.
 International Latin and American Rhythm are comprised of dances that do not travel primarily stay in the same spot on the floor.

 DANCES: Our good friends at ballroomdancers.com have done a great job at breaking the different dances down for you - from Salsa to Swing, and Tango to Viennese Waltz, there's so much to explore!
 CLICK HERE to view them all!

 In private lessons and group dance classes, our seasoned and knowledgeable instructors will give you the information on dance styles and names so it all makes sense.
 We get it, you're not a walking database - the more you attend and practice the more you will recall and remember the information.

 I have an extremely busy schedule, how do I implement scheduling lessons and classes into my life?